peterwittek/qml-rg/README.md

 - Zheng, S.; Jayasumana, S.; Romera-Paredes, B.; Vineet, V.; Su, Z.; Du, D.; Huang, C. & Torr, P. H. S. [Conditional Random Fields as Recurrent Neural Networks](https://arxiv.org/abs/1502.03240). *Proceedings of ICCV-15, International Conference on Computer Vision*, 2015, 1529-1537.
 This is an important paper that draws a parallel between probabilistic graphical models (here Markov networks and conditional random fields) and neural networks.

 - Benedetti, M.; Realpe-Gómez, J.; Biswas, R. & Perdomo-Ortiz, A. [Quantum-assisted learning of graphical models with arbitrary pairwise connectivity](https://arxiv.org/abs/1609.02542). *arXiv:1609.02542*, 2016.
 In probabilistic graphical models, both learning and inference are computationally expensive.
 This paper looks at how we can embed arbitrary graphs in a contemporary quantum annealing architecture to learn the structure of a model efficiently.

+Coding exercise:

+- Assume that cats and dogs lie on a high-dimensional manifold.
+Get the images from the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) data set.
+Embed the manifold in two-dimensions with a globally optimal method (SVD or MDS), and three local methods (Isomap, spectral embedding, and t-SNE).
+Plot sample images along with the actual points.
+Scikit-learn has a [handy tutorial](http://scikit-learn.org/stable/modules/manifold.html) on this.